sudolicious/k8s/todolist.v2/readme.txt

-Kubernetes Deployment for ToDolist Application
+Kubernetes Deployment for ToDolist Application with Helm

-Application is served via http://altenar-intership-2025.com
+Application is served via http://altenar-intership-2025.com (used Nginx Controller and MetalLB)

 Requirements:
 - Installed Kubernetes cluster